Andy-TE/Andy-TE/pmcn.markdown

 # Congratulations!
 You made it to Kennedys

-You solved the clue and made it to Kennedy's Pub!

-Westland Row was also a commuter stop for those going to work in the city centre from the south side of Dublin.
-These included the poet Thomas Kinsella, who worked in the Department of Finance on Merrion Street.
-His poem “Westland Row”, from his volume Nightwalker published in 1968, captures that sense of coming down into the street from the station platform above:
+For thoose who tried to get here without passing a pub you will have passed through the station.
+The station is a commuter stop for peoiple to worked in the city centre including Thomas Kinsealla who worked on Merrion street.
+His poemm "Westland row from night walker captures the sense of coming down into the street from the station

-We came to the outer light down a ramp in the dark Through eddying cold gusts and grit, our ears Stopped with noise.
+"We came to the outer light down a ramp in the dark Through eddying cold gusts and grit, our ears Stopped with noise."

-As I move up Westland Row towards Clare Street, the street is dingy-looking; some of it is even derelict.
-I know that Joyce’s father spent time here, as did the parents of Wilde, John Stanislaus Joyce coming here in the 1870s, the Wildes two decades before that.
-It is hard not to imagine how desolate it must have been then in the years after the Famine when Dublin was a capital city from which the glory had departed.
-It had no parliament then, since Ireland had been ruled directly from Westminster following the Act of Union of 1800.
-As Belfast was becoming an industrial city, Dublin stagnated, or seemed to.

-So much has disappeared; so much stays in the memory.
-The bank is gone, and so, too, the old Academy Cinema, which was once the Antient Concert Rooms, where Joyce sang and where he set his story “A Mother”.
-I saw Fellini’s Amarcord in the Academy in the spring of 1975 with my friend Gerry McNamara.
-In those years, the Irish Film Censor used to cut the dirty scenes from films with scissors, so it was only years later that I got to see the episode where the Italian boys all masturbate.